German fleet tender Adolf Lüderitz: Construction and career

 The Adolf Lüderitz was ordered in 1938 at A.G.
 Neptune and was laid down in Rostock, was launched on 20 February 1939, and was commissioned on 11 June 1940 under the command of Kapitänleutnant Möbes as the escort of the 3rd Schnellboot Flotilla.

 The area of operation of the 3rd S-Flotilla comprised the sea area from the Netherlands to the English Channel.
 When the flotilla was relocated to the Mediterranean Sea, the Adolf Lüderitz came in November 1941 under her new commander, Korvettenkapitän d.
 R. Hans Erasmi, on the newly established 8th speedboat flotilla, which operated in the Kristiansand, Stavanger and Vardø area in Norway.
 On June 24, 1942, the ship was assigned to the 6th Schnellboot Flotilla and stayed in Norway.

 On January 17, 1943, the Adolf Lüderitz was attacked off Ålesund by the Norwegian submarine Uredd, but the torpedoes missed their target.
 Finally, since November 1943 under Kapitänleutnant Gauland, the ship was assigned to the 1st Schnellboot Flotilla of the Schnellboot Lehrdivision, which was also deployed in Norway.

-On April 14, 1945, the ship was damaged by bombs and missiles in an air raid in Jøssingfjord.
+On April 14, 1945, the ship was damaged by bombs and missiles in an air raid along the Jøssingfjorden.
 On the day of the German surrender (May 8, 1945), the ship was in Stavanger, where it fell into British hands.

 After the war, the Adolf Lüderitz was initially used in the German mine clearance service as an escort ship of the 4th mine clearance division in Kristiansand (German naval service in Norway).
 In 1946 the ship was delivered as spoils of war to the Soviet Union, in whose navy it served under the name Pajserd until at least 1964.
 It is possible that she is still surviving as a hulk to this day.